sianto1997/road-rush/README.md

 - --save_threshold : int

-    Save run of the experiment when amount of moves is at or below number.
-Input of 0 means save all. (default = 100)
+    Save run result (all moves) of the experiment when amount of moves is at or below number.
+Input of 0 means save all results. (default = 100)

 - --output_check50 : bool

     Save as output.csv (used for check50) (default = False)

-- --visualize" : bool
+- --visualize : bool

     Show visual board (default = False)

-- --resume" : bool

-    Resume previous experiment (default = False)

 - --draw_interval : float

+    Draw interval for visual board (only used when visualize is True) (default = 0.01)

+- --resume : bool

-    Resume previous experiment (default = 0.01)
+    Resume previous (aborted with Ctrl+C) experiment using pickle (default = False)